Karthik Nemmani: Wildcard Candidate From Texas Wins National Spelling Bee

-The 91st Scripps National Spelling Bee is over, and the winner has been declared: 14-year old Karthik Nemmani of McKinney, Texas, clinched the victory May 30 in Oxon Hill, Maryland, beating out more than 500 competitors through 18 rounds of competition with the word “koinonia.”
+The 91st Scripps National Spelling Bee is over, and the winner has been declared: 14-year old Karthik Nemmani of McKinney, Texas, clinched the victory on May 30 in Oxon Hill, Maryland, beating out more than 500 competitors through 18 rounds of competition with the word “koinonia.”

 The Greek word defines the “intimate spiritual communion and participative sharing in a common religious commitment and spiritual community,” according to Merriam-Webster’s dictionary.

-For surviving to the end of 18 rounds on Thursday, Nemmani took home the championship trophy, $40,000, a set of encyclopedias and a $2,500 savings bond, according to CNN.
+For surviving to the end of 18 rounds on Thursday, Nemmani took home the championship trophy, $40,000, a set of encyclopedias, and a $2,500 savings bond, according to CNN.

 Judges asked Nemmani after winning when he knew he would be able to spell the final word.
 He responded that he knew as soon as he heard the word.
 However, he remained humble about his victory, adding that second-place candidate Naysa Modi, 12, could easily have won as well.